i-Strider243/product-list-with-cart-main/README.md

 ## Acknowledgments

 My credit goes to God Almighty for bringing another project to completion.
-I also want to thank me for showing up for me from day one, couldn't have done it without me.
+I also want to thank myself for showing up for me from day one.
+I couldn't have done it without me.
 Special shoutout to John Smilga for my ReactJS knowledge.